Our Research

 Study Coordinators

-Sarah Driscoll Deb Migneault
+Deb Migneault

-Clinical Research Assistant 2 Clinical Research Associate 2
+Clinical Research Associate II

 Department of Developmental Services: National Core Indicator (NCI) Survey

 The UConn Center on Aging study team is contracted with the Connecticut Department of Developmental Services to conduct the annual National Core Indicator Survey.
-The survey is designed to provide DDS with DDS participants’ feedback on their experiences receiving supports from the Department of Developmental Services and living their lives in the community.
+The survey is designed to provide DDS with DDS participants’ feedback on their experiences receiving support from the Department of Developmental Services and living their lives in the community.

-For questions, please email: dcharles@uchc.edu
+For questions, please email dcharles@uchc.edu.

 Principal Investigator

-Ellis Dillon, PhD
+Ellis Dillon, Ph.D.

 Assistant Professor